jhalterman/lyra/README.md

 ## Introduction

 Dealing with failure is a fact of life in distributed systems.
 Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, helping you achieve high availability in your services by automatically recovering AMQP resources when [unexpected failures][failure-scenarios] occur.
-Lyra also supports automatic invocation retries, and exposes a simple, lightweight API built around the [Java AMQP client](http://www.rabbitmq.com/java-client.html) library.
+Lyra also supports automatic invocation retries, recovery related eventing, and exposes a simple, lightweight API built around the [Java AMQP client](java-client) library.

+## Motivation

+Lyra was created with the simple goal of recovering client created AMQP resources from **any** RabbitMQ failure that could reasonably occur.
+While nothing like this existed when Lyra was created, the [Java AMQP client][java-client] now supports [automatic recovery](http://www.rabbitmq.com/api-guide.html#recovery) as well.
+But while the AMQP client can recover from connection failures, Lyra provides the ability to recovery from [any type of failure][failure-scenarios], including from Channel and Consumer closures, while providing flexible recovery policies, configuration, and eventing, to help you get your resources back up and your service back online.

 ## Setup